Knoema/knoema-r-driver/README.md

     install.packages("devtools")
     library("devtools")
     install_github("Knoema/knoema-r-driver")

+# CRAN
+To install the most recent package from CRAN type:

+    install.packages("Knoema")
+    library("Knoema")

+Note: the CRAN version migth not reflect the latest changes made to this package.
+If you are interested in the latest changes, use the version from the github.

 # Authentication
 By default, the package allows you to work only with public datasets from the site knoema.com and has a limit on the number of requests.